gardener/gardener/docs/development/logging.md

 Components can be set to one of the following log levels (with increasing verbosity): `error`, `info` (default), `debug`.

-> ℹ️ Note: some Gardener components don't feature a configurable log level and format yet.
-> In this case, they log at `info` in `json` format.
-> We might add configuration options via command line flags that can be used in all components in the future though (see [gardener/gardener#5191](https://github.com/gardener/gardener/issues/5191)).

 ## Log Levels